kristinas/IPDL-Maude/README.md

 - `secure.maude` for Authenticated-To-Secure Channel;
 - `dhke.maude` for (DHKE) and (DHKE+OTP);
 - `preProcessing.maude` for 1-Out-Of-2 Pre-Processing;
-- `multipartyCoinToss.maude` for Multi-Party Coin Toss.
+- `multipartyCoinToss.maude` for Multi-Party Coin Toss;
+- `gmw.maude` for Two-Party GMW Protocol.

 To run the examples, call
 `Maude> load lib/FILENAME`